Djalti

-El Djalti (الجلطي) is an Algerian drama film directed by Mohamed Ifticene and produced by RTA in 1980.
+El Djalti (الجلطي) is a 1980 Algerian drama film directed by Mohamed Ifticene and produced by RTA.
 The film follows the wandering of a teenage boy from Oran after a violent dispute with his father, reflecting the Algerian television fiction style of the 1970s–1980s.

 Synopsis

 In Oran, Djalti, a teenage boy, has a violent argument with his father and threatens him.
-Djalti runs away during the night for fear of reprisals.
+Djalti runs away during the night for fear of reprisal.